‘Commemoration’ of wartime sacrifice is defined as ‘quiet contemplation’.

 The jungles of Papua New Guinea can be a dark and foreboding place for the unwary.
 During the Kokoda campaign darkness came swiftly as the overhead canopy didn’t allow any form of twilight to penetrate below.
 Fires were forbidden because the glow of embers and the smell of dank smoke could betray a position to the enemy.

 Before the transition to darkness each day soldiers would lie still during ‘stand-to‘ in shallow pits lest the enemy used the cover to launch a surprise attack.
-The silence in such an environment is deafening – until virtual ‘battalions’ of cicadas (known to the diggers as ‘6 o’clock crickets‘) pierce the air with shrill buzzing calls lasting for up to half-an-hour.
+The silence in such an environment is deafening – until virtual ‘battalions’ of cicadas (known to the diggers as ‘6 o’clock crickets‘) pierced the air with shrill buzzing calls lasting for up to half-an-hour.
 For the first-timer in the jungle it can be unnerving but it soon becomes part of the normal cycle of activity as they acquaint themselves with their environment and the sounds of nature.

 Six O’clock crickets have endured for centuries and will continue their shrill orchestra for centuries to come.
 It is hoped that the new bogan-chant, ‘Ozzie, Ozzie, Ozzie – Oi, Oi, Oi’ will not be as long lived.